Britons asked to ‘match’ with Ukrainian refugees using social media

 Mr Gove told Sky News the public could register interest in housing a refugee when a new website launches on Monday, and said he expects the first refugees making use of the route to come to the UK “in a week’s time”.

-Asked how sponsors and refugees were supposed the find each other, the minister told Sky News’ Sophy Ridge on Sunday confirmed that the government believed they could try to form links on Instagram or Twitter.
+Asked how sponsors and refugees were supposed the find each other, the minister told Sky News’ Sophy Ridge on Sunday that the government believed they could try to form links on Instagram or Twitter.

 “We know charities, and we are working with them, who are working to identify people on the ground, and helping to identify people here to create the matching process,” he added.

-Sponsors will be expected to guarantee a minimum stay of six months – but will encouraged to keep up the offer for as long as they can.
+Sponsors will be expected to guarantee a minimum stay of six months – but will be encouraged to keep up the offer for as long as they can.
 Both those offering accommodation and Ukrainian applicants will undergo security checks.

 Sponsored refugees will be granted 36 months leave to remain in the UK, and will be entitled to work, benefits and public services.